Report for NSF Workshop on AI for Electronic Design Automation: Acknowledgments

-\begin{IEEEbiographynophoto}{Subhasish Mitra} Subhasish Mitra holds the William E. Ayer Endowed Chair Professorship in the EECS Department at Stanford University.
+\begin{IEEEbiography}[{ }]{Subhasish Mitra} (Fellow, IEEE) holds the William E. Ayer Endowed Chair Professorship at the EECS Department, Stanford University.
 He directs the Stanford Robust Systems Group, serves on the leadership team of the Microelectronics Commons AI Hardware Hub funded by the US CHIPS and Science Act, leads the Computation Focus Area of the Stanford SystemX Alliance, and is the Associate Chair (Faculty Affairs) of Computer Science.
-His research ranges across Robust Computing, NanoSystems, Electronic Design Automation (EDA), and Neurosciences.
-Prof. Mitra's honors include the Harry H. Goode Memorial Award (by IEEE Computer Society for outstanding contributions in the information processing field), Newton Technical Impact Award in EDA (test-of-time honor by ACM SIGDA and IEEE CEDA), the University Researcher Award (by Semiconductor Industry Association and Semiconductor Research Corporation to recognize lifetime research contributions), the EDAA Achievement Award (by European Design and Automation Association, for outstanding lifetime contributions to electronic design, automation and testing), the Intel Achievement Award (Intel’s highest honor), and the Distinguished Alumnus Award from the Indian Institute of Technology, Kharagpur.
-He is a Fellow of ACM and IEEE. \end{IEEEbiographynophoto}
+His research ranges across robust computing, nanosystems, electronic design automation (EDA), and neurosciences.
+He is a fellow of ACM.
+His honors include the Harry H. Goode Memorial Award (by IEEE Computer Society), Newton Technical Impact Award in EDA (test-of-time honor by ACM SIGDA and IEEE CEDA), the University Researcher Award (by Semiconductor Industry Association and Semiconductor Research Corporation, the EDAA Achievement Award (by European Design and Automation Association), the Intel Achievement Award (Intel’s highest honor), and the Distinguished Alumnus Award from the Indian Institute of Technology, Kharagpur. \end{IEEEbiography}